gpsportsclub20/Vir_Pro/docs/_sources/02_CodeOnline/Repl.rst.txt

 1.1 Built-in Data Types
 ==========================
-The following built-in data types illustrate the extent of data manipulation that Python can perform. [[#PyInput]_]
+The following built-in data types illustrate the extent of data manipulation that Python can execute. [[#PyInput]_]

 .. list-table::